dxe/dxesf-docs/docs/index.md

 ### 3.1.
 Membership Classes

 The Chapter has 2 classes of members: Chapter Members and Organizers.
-The standards for Chapter Members and Organizers are [maintained by the Development Committee](https://docs.google.com/document/d/1QnJXz8YuQeBL0cz4iK60mOvQfDN1vd7SBwvVhRFDHNc/preview).
+The standards for Chapter Members and Organizers are [maintained by the Development Working Group](https://docs.google.com/document/d/1QnJXz8YuQeBL0cz4iK60mOvQfDN1vd7SBwvVhRFDHNc/preview).

 Unless explicitly stated otherwise, any rule applying to Chapter Members also applies to Organizers.